SirPepe/ornament/Readme.md

 let testEl = document.createElement("test-element");
 testEl.foo = 1;
 testEl.bar = 2;

-testEl.foo = 3;
+// first logs "foo is now 1, bar is now 0"

-// only logs "foo is now 3, bar is now 2" on the next frame
+// then logs "foo is now 1, bar is now 2"
 ```

+In many cases you may want to apply `@reactive()` to methods decorated with
+[@debounce()](#reactiveoptions) to prevent excessive calls.

 #### Options for `@reactive()`